aryanputta/netoX/README.md

 # netoX

 netoX is a high-fidelity simulation and control environment designed for testing autonomous vertical landing algorithms.
-By integrating a 6-DOF physics engine with real-world networking constraints, it provides a rigorous testing ground for comparing classical control theory against modern Reinforcement Learning.
+Using real-world networking constraints, it provides a rigorous testing ground for comparing classical control theory against modern Reinforcement Learning.

 # NetoBot Autonomous Landing System — Architecture